How to Highlight KML Icons & Labels

 5. Create KML StyleMap Attributes

-Now we are going to use the AttributeCreator to create the StyleMap attributes, these attributes assign the created StyleMaps to the FoodVendor point features.
+Now, we will use the AttributeCreator to create the StyleMap attributes.
+These attributes assign the created StyleMaps to the FoodVendor point features.
 Add an AttributeCreator to the canvas and connect it to the CsmapReprojector.
 In the parameters, create the following attributes:

 Attribute Name Value